LearnRPG/crabeats/README.md

 # crabeats
-Automation of Realtek's internal meal ordering system
+Automation of Realtek's internal crabeats ordering system

 This program can automatically order meals from Realtek 2nd factory, \
 making you are one of the proud members with "Golden 100".